-The bill amends the definition of "electioneering" in West Virginia law to clarify that it includes the visible display or audible dissemination of information advocating for or against any candidate or ballot question.
-It outlines specific prohibited electioneering activities, such as displaying candidate names or logos, distributing campaign literature, and soliciting votes.
-The bill also introduces exceptions to the definition of electioneering, allowing for certain activities like exit polling by media representatives and the use of educational materials that do not advocate for or against ballot questions.
+The bill amends the definition of "electioneering" in West Virginia law to clarify that it encompasses the visible display or audible dissemination of information advocating for or against any candidate or ballot question.
+It outlines specific prohibited electioneering activities, including the display of candidate names, logos, and campaign materials, as well as soliciting votes or signatures.
+The bill also introduces exceptions to the definition of electioneering, allowing for certain activities such as exit polling by media representatives and the use of educational materials that do not advocate for or against ballot questions.

 Additionally, the bill permits voters to use cellular phones within 100 feet of polling places while voting, provided they do not engage in electioneering or disruptive behavior.
-It prohibits taking photographs or videos in polling places, with exceptions for documenting potential legal violations.
+It prohibits taking photographs or videos in polling places, with exceptions for documenting potential violations for investigative purposes.
 The bill also allows voters to bring lists of candidates and public questions into polling places.
-Furthermore, it empowers election officials and law enforcement to enforce election laws and maintain order at polling places, and it establishes penalties for violations of these provisions.
+Enforcement of election laws is assigned to designated election officials and law enforcement, who may maintain order within the polling area and request assistance as needed.
+Violations of these provisions are classified as misdemeanors, with penalties including fines and possible jail time.

 Statutes affected: